Root microbiome: Archaea

-Though archaea are traditionally thought of as extremophiles, microbes belonging to extreme environments, advances in metagenomics and gene sequencing reveal that archaea are ubiquitous, found in nearly any environment including the root microbiome.
+Though archaea are often thought of as extremophiles, microbes belonging to extreme environments, advances in metagenomics and gene sequencing have revealed that archaea are found in nearly any environment, including the root microbiome.
 For example, root-colonizing archaea have been discovered in maize, rice, wheat, and mangroves.
 Methanogen and ammonium-oxidizing archaea are prevalent members of the root microbiome, especially in anaerobic soils and wetlands.
 Archaeal phyla found in the root microbiome include Euryarchaeota, Nitrososphaerota (formerly Thaumarchaeota), and Thermoproteota (formerly Crenarchaeota).

 The presence and relative abundance of archaea in various environments suggest that they likely play an important role in the root microbiome.
-Archaea have been found to promote plant growth and development, provide stress tolerance, improve nutrient uptake and protect against pathogens.
-For example, Arabidopsis thaliana colonized with an ammonia-oxidizing soil archaea, Nitrosocosmicus oleophilius, exhibited increased shoot weight, photosynthetic activity and immune response.
+Archaea have been found to promote plant growth and development, provide stress tolerance, improve nutrient uptake, and protect against pathogens.
+For example, Arabidopsis thaliana colonized with an ammonia-oxidizing soil archaea, Nitrosocosmicus oleophilius, exhibited increased shoot weight, photosynthetic activity, and immune response.

-Examination of microbial communities in soil and roots identify archaeal organisms and genes that occupy functions similar to that of to bacteria and fungi, such as auxin synthesis, protection against abiotic stress and nitrogen fixation.
+Examination of microbial communities in soil and roots has identified archaeal organisms and genes with functions similar to that of bacteria and fungi, such as auxin synthesis, protection against abiotic stress, and nitrogen fixation.
 In some cases, key genes for plant growth and development, such as metabolism and cell wall synthesis, are more prevalent in archaea than bacteria.

-Archaeal presence in the root microbiome can also be affected by plant hosts, which can change the diversity, presence and health of archaeal communities.
+Archaeal presence in the root microbiome can also be affected by plant hosts, which can change the diversity, presence, and health of archaeal communities.

 Viruses

-Viruses also infect plants via the roots, however to penetrate the root tissues they typically use vectors such as nematodes or fungi.
+Viruses also infect plants via the roots; however, to penetrate the root tissues, they typically use vectors such as nematodes or fungi.